Optimizing Spectral Prediction in MXene-Based Metasurfaces Through Multi-Channel Spectral Refinement and Savitzky-Golay Smoothing: Methodology

 \section{Methodology}

-The proposed framework integrates a deep learning-based predictive model with Savitzky-Golay smoothing and Multi-Channel Spectral Refinement (MCSR) to enhance the accuracy of spectral predictions for MXene-based metasurfaces.
+The proposed framework integrates a deep learning-based predictive model with Savitzky-Golay smoothing and MCSR to enhance the accuracy of spectral predictions for MXene-based metasurfaces.
 The methodology is structured into several key components, including dataset preparation, model architecture, spectral refinement, training protocol, and evaluation metrics.